Professional conman Rakesh Bhayani, 41, stabbed millionairess Carole Waugh to death in her flat to gamble away her home and savings.

 They even mocked a flat in Kensal Rise as a ‘clinic’ where he was supposed to be staying during the week.

-Bhayani would later boast it was leant to him by fraudster Asdil Nadir when he was on the run in Northern Cyprus.
+Bhayani would later boast it was loaned to him by fraudster Asdil Nadir when he was on the run in Northern Cyprus.

 After meeting through her advert on the Gumtree website, ‘mesmerising and beguiling’ Bhayani got Miss Waugh to visit him in jail and lend him cash for his ‘treatment.’

 She had loaned him smaller sums after he told her he could double it in a betting opportunity – and he had always delivered.

 He was setting her up to borrow a large sum he could never hope to repay – but Miss Waugh was in the thrall of the tubby gambler.

 She was convinced he had burgled her flat but Bhayani duped her so completely she described him in a reference as ‘one of the good guys.

 Tragically, she would pay for her naivety with her life.

 Bhayani and met Kutner in jail and together they plotted carrying out the fraud.